 - Carbon monoxide

 - Poor air quality

 One of the best things you can do is install carbon monoxide detectors and air quality monitors.
 They will alert you to any harmful changes in your home environment.
-If you live in an older home, it can be worth it to hire an inspector to come out.
-He or she can alert you to the possibility of mold, asbestos, or other harmful substances in the air so you can take action immediately.
+If you live in an older home, hiring an inspector to come out can be worth it.
+They can alert you to the possibility of mold, asbestos, or other harmful substances in the air so you can take action immediately.

 Safety and preparedness go hand-in-hand.
 Sometimes, dangers within your home are unavoidable, like fires.
 But being prepared will help to keep you safe.
-Be sure your smoke alarms are working and have a fire extinguisher on hand, two important steps on any safety checklist.
+Be sure your smoke alarms are working and you have a fire extinguisher on hand.

-It’s also important to protect yourself if you experience an accident at home.
-It’s not uncommon to slip and fall, trip over things, or injure yourself at home.
-If you can’t get to a phone or leave your house because of your injury, having a check-in system is a good way to make sure you won’t be left alone.
-Talk to neighbors, friends, or family members about periodically checking in with you, so you’ll never have to go too long without contact from someone.
+Protecting yourself if you experience an accident at home is essential.
+It’s common to slip and fall, trip over things, or injure yourself at home.
+If you can’t get to a phone or leave your house because of your injury, having a check-in system is an excellent way to ensure you won’t be left alone.
+Talk to neighbors, friends, or family members about periodically checking in with you so you’ll never have to go too long without contact from someone.

 Living alone should be fun and exciting.
 It offers a unique sense of independence and allows you to create a home that fits your personality.
-But safety should always be a top priority.
-Keep these safety measures in mind to make sure your home is secure, so you can enjoy living in peace and comfort.
+However, safety should always be a top priority.
+Remember these safety measures to ensure your home is secure, so you can enjoy living in peace and comfort.